On Revenue Maximization with Sharp Multi-Unit Demands: Introduction

 \section{Introduction}

-The problems considered in this paper are motivated by applications illustrated by the following example.
+The problems considered in this paper are motivated by applications illustrated by the following examples.
 A publisher (e.g., a TV network) has some items (such as advertising slots) that are provided to potential customers (the advertisers).
-Each customer $i$ has a demand which specifies the number of items that $i$ needs.
+Each customer $i$ has a demand that specifies the number of items that $i$ needs.
 Given the demand requests from different customers, as well as the values that they are willing to pay, the problem that the publisher faces is how to allocate the items to customers at which prices.
 Demand is a practical consideration and has occurred in a number of applications.
 For instance, in TV (or radio) advertising~\cite{NBCFGMRSTVZ09}, advertisers may request different lengths of advertising slots for their ads programs.
-In banner (or newspaper) advertising, advertisers may request different sizes or areas for their displayed ads, which may be decomposed into a number of base units.
-A remarkable application of our model is where advertisers choose to display their advertisement using rich medias (video, audio, animation) \cite{BCD98,R09} that would usually need a fixed number of positions while text ads would need only one position each.
-It has been formulated as a sharp-demand model in sponsored search in recent works~\cite{GNS2007,DSYZ2010}.
+In banner advertising, advertisers may request different sizes or areas for their displayed ads, which may be decomposed into a number of base units.
+A notable application of our model is where advertisers choose to display their advertisement using rich media (video, audio, animation)~\cite{BCD98,R09} that would usually need a fixed number of positions while text ads would need only one position each.
+It has been formulated as a `consecutive' sharp-demand model in sponsored search in recent works~\cite{GNS2007,DSYZ2010,DGSTZ13}.
+Hatfield~\cite{Ha09} studies mechanisms (that do not use money) in this context: each agent has a ``quota'', a fixed number of items required, and has additive valuations for bundles of the items.
+Examples of this kind of situation include allocation of (multiple) projects to employees, items among heirs, allocating equipment time to scientists, tutorial sessions to students and players to sports teams.
+Our model contrasts with \cite{Ha09} in that we consider mechanisms with money (market prices arise), and our valuation functions are less general: for us, the matrix of buyer/item values has rank 1.